JeetMehta99/Tokenization-and-Stemmers/Desktop/infort/Readme.md

 2. punctuations()
 3. text_cleaning
 4. portStemmer()
-5. find_stats()
+5. find_stats() <br />
 Except for this we have also imported stopwords that is extracted from the nltk.corpus package which will help us get rid of the words that I won't want to use to describe the summary of my content/ words.

 ### 1. file_open()

 Here, I have just implemented the file read method basically where the entire citeseer directory is passed.
+This function,
-This function, not only helps in reading the file but also helps in preparing the `words_list` & `words_dict`.
+not only helps in reading the file but also helps in preparing the `words_list` & `words_dict`.
 These vars account for total words in collection and vocab size(unique terms) respectively.